-The items used for the purpose of calculating the ratio specified in article R. 513-8 of the Monetary and Financial Code are extracted from the financial accounts of supervised institutions in accordance with the rules set forth in the regulations of the accounting standards authority (ANC) n° 2014-07 of 26 November 2014 as referred to above.
+The items used for the purpose of calculating the ratio specified in article R. 513-8 of the Monetary and Financial Code are extracted from the financial accounts of supervised institutions in accordance with the rules set forth in the regulations of the accounting standards authority (ANC) n° 2014-07 of 26 November 2014 relating to the financial statements of companies in the banking sector.